 A workcation may be the trendy thing to do, but you’ll need to give your trip proper consideration to get the most out of it.

-Eat, work, sleep, repeat.
-A steady diet of Netflix and Zoom meetings.
-The COVID-19 pandemic has given new meaning to the word “dreary” across the world, but there have also been some good things coming out of the global crisis.
+Eat, work, sleep, repeat though remember to include a steady diet of Netflix and Zoom meetings.
+The COVID-19 pandemic gave a new meaning to the word “dreary” across the world, but there were also some good things that came out of the global crisis.

-One of these has been the change in working culture, with employers awakening to the fact that employees don’t need to be desk-bound to be productive.
+It was the change in working culture, with employers realising that employees don’t need to be desk-bound to be productive.
 Remote working has become the order of the day instead of inflexible office arrangements.